ggayliye/air_sensor_research/README.md

 - On Wed Sep 3rd, 2024: Started reading the topic related the PhD student, Matthieu Couriol's, thesis/dissertation
 - On Thu Sep 4th, 2024: Met with the scientist Raven who leads the project

+<ins>All weekly updates will be in it's related folder on top.
+The last week will include imprivemnets from all weeks.</ins> <br>

 <pre><ins>Future extensions</ins> :  </pre>